 How to celebrate the end of exams on a budget

-With the current cost of living crisis, going out to celebrate the end of exams might not seem like a viable option right now, but take a look at some of these ideas which are suited to a range of different budgets and interests.
+With the current cost of living, going out to celebrate the end of exams might not seem like a viable option right now, but take a look at some of these ideas which are suited to a range of different budgets and interests.

 Worried about your money?
 Understanding your money, how to budget, how to make more of your money and knowing what to do if things are going wrong are essential skills for life.
 Here are links and guides to help keep your finances on track.